msaucier2020/CodecademyProjects/README.md

 ### Usage

-To view projects: Downoald files and open HTML in web browser
+To view projects: Downoald individual project folder and open HTML file in web browser